cbush/beehive/README.md

-# beehive
+# 🐝 beehive 🐝

 A flexible, modern C++ implementation of behavior trees [as described by Chris Simpson](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/).

+Behavior trees are often applied to writing AI systems in video games.
+See [the article on Wikipedia](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence%2C_robotics_and_control)) for another overview.

 # Overview

 - Header-only, C++14 template library with no other dependencies.
 - Primitive composites and decorators are provided -- e.g. sequence, selector, inverter, etc. -- but you can always add your own!
 - Nodes do not have to subclass from anything -- they are just functions.
 - Leaf nodes are just process functions with the signature `beehive::Status operator()(Context &context)`.
-In other words, nodes can be any functor, static function, lambda, etc.
+In other words, nodes can be a functor, static function, lambda, etc.
 - Dynamic allocation can be kept to a minimum.
 See Future vision below.

 ## License